wes-novack/learning_alerter/README.md

 ## Run in Docker
 After you've built the container image locally using docker build, then run:

-`docker run -it -e SLACKTOKEN='xoxp-your-secret-slack-token' -e SLACKCHANNEL='yourchannel' -e PACKT=true learning_alerter:latest`
+`docker run -it -e SLACKWEBHOOK='https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX' -e PACKT=true learning_alerter:latest`

+Note: if running from a cron, omit the `-it` flags, as interactive (-i) and tty (-t) are not available in cron.